automaoto/maoto-agent/README.md

 ## Documentation and Guide

-The REST API documentation can be found here: [Documentation](https://github.com/automaoto/maoto-agent/wiki).
+The API documentation can be found here: [Documentation](https://github.com/automaoto/maoto-agent/wiki).